Srikaavyaathamizh/ad-C-ep12/README.md

 Thus, the program to display stack elements using linked list is verified successfully.

+# EXP.NO :6B C PROGRAM TO POP AN ELEMENT FROM THE GIVEN STACK USING LINKED LIST

+## Aim:
-# EXP.NO :6B C PROGRAM TO POP AN ELEMENT FROM THE GIVEN STACK USING LINKED LIST.
-Aim: To write a C program to pop an element from the given stack using liked list.
+To write a C program to pop an element from the given stack using liked list.

 ## Algorithm: